I worked for many years as a science teacher in Toronto, Ontario, and now am an occasional teacher working on the local school board.

 - Most people become fearful of being unable to attain success in that particular course or school in general.

-- They either choose to give up and perhaps drop out.
+- They either choose to give up or drop out.

 - Or, they make the choice to try again by using different strategies.